jl2/ltk3d/README.md

 This is a very simple implementation of 3D drawing using LTK.
-Right now it only handles lines, but can draw 3D lines using a perspective transformation.
+It's primarily for me to expirment with some computer graphics concepts like projects and transformations, as well as some other simple 3D grpahics "stuff".

+As a demonstration, a simple 3D surface plotter is implemented.

-My next step is to clean up the code a bit, but after that I plan on using it as a base for a simple surface/curve plotter, and also a 3D turtle graphics system.
+I plan on also implementing a simple 3D turtle graphics system.

 Sample usage: